Gun laws in Rhode Island: Castle law

 Rhode Island has a moderately strong castle law, limited to the inside of a dwelling, with no duty to retreat.

 Red flag law

 Under the state's red flag law, the police may petition the Superior Court to issue an extreme risk protection order if they receive credible information of a significant and imminent risk.
 A judge may issue a temporary gun-removal order, but a hearing is required within 14 days to determine if a one-year ban on buying or possessing a firearms is warranted.

 Waiting period

-After purchasing a firearm, the waiting period before the buyer can take possession is 7 days, unless the buyer is a law enforcement officer or possesses a locally issued concealed carry permit.
+After purchasing a firearm, the waiting period before the buyer can take possession is 7 days, unless the buyer is an active-duty law enforcement officer or possesses a locally issued concealed carry permit.